 4. Add value, don't take it away.

 Comments must reflect the subject under discussion.
 Do not use the comment threads purely to promote your own site, product, or business.
-We also ask you to refrain from closing your comment with a signature (there's a place in your Community profile to add a personal link).
+We also ask you to refrain from closing your comment with a signature.

 These rules are designed to be simple, easily understood to protect the many good intentions that are essential to a productive community.
 We ARE a community, and we all have to tend it, editors and readers alike.